 #ThomasMann #DeathinVenice #literature #mythicthemes #art #JosephCampbellFoundation

 In that story, a very great writer, Aschenbach, has been propelled by unknown forces and unfamiliar emotions rising within himself to leave his home in Munich and travel to Venice.
-He is the cold and austere German heading south to a completely foreign setting where customs are very different.
+He is the cold and austere German heading south to a completely foreign setting where customs and culture are very different.

 Exhausted from his writing and before leaving Munich, he has a “vision” which demands that he set out on his journey.
 I love the description Mann gives of the vision within the first few pages of the novella.
 He sees: